-Resetting your air conditioning unit by the isolator switch is simple when you know how to do it.
-Here are seven steps to reset your AC.
+Resetting air conditioning units by the isolator switch is simple when you know how to do it.
+Here are seven steps to reset your air conditioner:

-- Turn off your air conditioner with the remote/central controller.
+- Turn off your air conditioner unit with the remote/central controller.

 - Locate the outdoor unit.

 - Locate the isolator switch – a large plastic V-shaped switch, typically located on the wall next to the outdoor unit (see above picture).